cscannell-inacloud/Microsoft-Teams-Docs/teams/faq.md

 Microsoft Teams app packages can be manually distributed to your colleagues or other end users, and sideloaded by them via the [sideloading process](sideload.md).
 Please note that apps distributed in this format are not tested, validated, or trusted by Microsoft.

-### What account do I use to create an Office Store / DevCenter account?
+### What account do I use to create an Office Store / Dev Center account?

 Microsoft Store developer accounts are based off of a [Microsoft Account (MSA)](https://account.microsoft.com/account), so you should use an existing MSA or create a new one for this purpose.

-You can also use your Azure Active Directory (AAD) account to manage your DevCenter, or create a new one for free.
+You can also associate your Azure Active Directory (AAD) account with your Dev Center account, or create a new AAD account for free.
 By leveraging the power of AAD, you can not only add additional users to your account, but also control what roles and products they have access to.
 This is a great way to allow not only your release team access to updating your Store apps, but gives your business team access to reporting and other Dev Center information.
-Note that you can easily add this functionality to an existing account too, so accounts created with an MSA can add an AAD management account to take advantage of this feature.
 For more information, see [Manage account users](https://docs.microsoft.com/en-us/windows/uwp/publish/manage-account-users).

 ---
 >Not seeing your question?
 Submit your own - we listen to the developer community across a [several channels](feedback.md).